balazssimon/meta-cs/README.md

 ## NuGet dependencies for development

-Add the following NuGet dependencies to your project:
+Add the following NuGet dependencies to your .NET Standard or .NET Core project:
 * **MetaDslx.CodeAnalysis**: these are the MetaDslx libraries required for developing and running your application
 * **MetaDslx.BuildTasks**: after this package is added, MSBuild automatically compiles .mgen, .mm and .ag4 files